thanks4opensource/markoplexing/README.md

 ![plex c6d 1a ghost](images/plex_c6d_1a_ghost.png "charlieplex unfixable ghost")

 But as opposed to the situation with MxN matrices, where diodes fixed all ghosting problems, in charlieplexing they only prevent some "ghosts".
 In the above example (among others), the incorrect current flow through switch 1 is in the "correct" direction, just as it would be when port D is energized to read switches 1 through 3.
-The following shows how the current passes through the diode to then be read incorrectly at port A.
+The following shows how the current passes through the diode and is still incorrectly read at port A.

 <a name="charlieplex_fatal"></a>
 ![plex c6d 1a diodes ghost](images/plex_c6d_1a_diodes_ghost.png "charlieplex ghost despite diodes")

-This is the fatal flaw of the charlieplexing technique.
-(Note it is "fatal" only if multiple switch closures need to be detected correctly and ghosts ignored.
-If a system can only have one switch closed at a time, or is allowed to reject cases when multiple switches are read as closed, correctly or not, the flaw is unimportant.)
+This is the fatal flaw of charlieplexing.
+Note that it is "fatal" only if multiple switch closures need to be detected correctly and ghosts ignored.
+If the physical hardware only allows one switch closure at a time, or the system is allowed to reject cases when multiple switches are read (or mis-read) as closed, the flaw is unimportant.

-But if any/all combinations of multiple switches must be detected correctly (without ghosts), charlieplexing -- and its benefit of reduced I/O port count -- cannot be used.
+But if any and all combinations of multiple switches must be detected correctly (without ghosts), charlieplexing -- and its benefit of reduced I/O port count -- cannot be used.
 There is no way around the ghosting problem.

 *Or is there?*